Brasenose College Boat Club: Notable people

 Brasenose has a rich tradition of representation in The Boat Race and in the other Oxford and Cambridge races.
 Below are the names of Brasenose students past and present who have won "blues" or colours competing for OUBC and the other university boats.

 One of the most celebrated of Brasenose College oarsmen was the larger-than-life Walter Bradford Woodgate, who once wagered he could walk the fifty-seven miles from Stones Chop House in London's Panton Street (near Leicester Square) to Brasenose in time for breakfast.
 The leading oarsman of his age, he won eleven Henley titles in the 1860s, including three in two days in 1862, when he narrowly missed a fourth victory after dead-heating the final of the Diamonds.
 Along with Edwin Brickwood, he was one of the earliest chroniclers of rowing in the United Kingdom.

-Famous past Brasenose oarsmen include C. W. Kent, reputed to be the greatest stroke in the world in the 1890s, and John Conrad "Con" Cherry, a winning Boat Race stroke, and President of OUBC, who was President of Leander at the time of his death in World War II.
+Famous past Brasenose oarsmen include C. W. Kent, reputed to be the greatest stroke in the world in the 1890s, and John Conrad "Con" Cherry, a winning Boat Race stroke, and President of OUBC, who was President of Leander Club at the time of his death in World War II.

 More recently, another well-known BNCBC member was Andrew Lindsay, a member of the Great Britain Olympic Eight that won the gold medal at the 2000 Summer Olympics.

-Other notable members of BNCBC include Bill O'Chee, Michelle Dipp, John Cherry, Guy Spier, Dominic Barton, and Walter Bradford Woodgate and Ella Shalom, the current President of the Club.
-Daniel Maloney, (retired) excellent rower and notorious for his organizational skills, is currently setting up camp: please do sign up if u fancy rowing.
+Other notable members of BNCBC include Bill O'Chee, Michelle Dipp, John Cherry, Guy Spier, Dominic Barton, Walter Bradford Woodgate and John Buchan, 2nd Baron Tweedsmuir.

 Among its various coaches, Brasenose College Boat Club enjoyed the services of Rudy Lehmann for five years from 1887 to 1891.
-In 1894 and 1895, Lehmann was captain of Leander, and was responsible for recruiting a number of prominent Brasenose oarsmen into winning Leander crews in successive Grand Challenge Cup races at Henley Royal Regatta.
+In 1894 and 1895, Lehmann was captain of Leander Club, and was responsible for recruiting a number of prominent Brasenose oarsmen into winning Leander crews in successive Grand Challenge Cup races at Henley Royal Regatta.
 After resigning as coach of the College's 1st VIII, he donated a silver cup to the college.